ABUSHEIKHSP/aminoacidProfiler/README.md

 **How to install aminoacidProfiler**

-In Terminal navigate to the aminoacidProfilerdirectory by using the command ``cd``.
+In Terminal navigate to the aminoacidProfiler directory by using the command ``cd``.

 Enter ```ls``` to view the files such as aaP.py, page2.py,refracted.py, script.py and setup.py.